stanford-cs248/project/README.md

 You are of course encouraged to design your own project, but here are some examples to get you thinking:

 * Extend the SVG renderer from Assignment 1 so it can render as many SVG files from the web as possible.
-This would involve adding support for new primitive types: spline curves, elipses, rotated images, fonts, text. etc.  We recommend that you start by downloading some interesting SVG's and then continue to add features to your SVG renderer until it correctly renders them. (you might have to improve the start code's SVG parser to support these more advanced effects as well.)
+This would involve adding support for new primitive types: spline curves, elipses, rotated images, fonts, text. etc that you might not have had a chance to implement during Assignment 1.
+We recommend that you start by downloading some interesting SVG's and then continue to add features to your SVG renderer until it correctly renders them. (you might have to improve the start code's SVG parser to support these more advanced effects as well.)

 * Complete the Animation part of Assignment 2.
 (It is described on the Assignment 2 wiki.)
 This involves a sampling of inverse kinematics, mass-spring systems, and keyframe animation.

 * If you haven't done so already, extend Assignment 3 to render more advanced shadows and materials.
-For example, you could take a look at techniques like cascased shadow maps, screen-space ambient obscurance, environment mapping (by generating a cube map), or other, more advanced types of light sources, like [linearly-transformed cosines](https://eheitzresearch.wordpress.com/415-2/) or spherical harmonic lighting.
+For example, you could take a look at techniques like Cascased shadow maps, screen-space ambient obscurance, environment mapping (by generating a cube map), or other, more advanced types of light sources, like [linearly-transformed cosines](https://eheitzresearch.wordpress.com/415-2/) or spherical harmonic lighting.
 Then design the coolest scene you can that shows off all the new features.
 Or you could also start from a clean code base and write your own openGL (or WebGL renderer) for a scene.

 * Some students get really interested in procedural modeling, where you create expressions that create complex geometric scenes from a small number of simple rules.
 Google topics like "procedural modeling", "L-systems", the site <a href="https://www.shadertoy.com/">shadertoy.com</a> is inspirational.
 (See <a href="https://cineshader.com/gallery">CineShader.com</a> for top shadertoy examples.)